Terraform Provider Bridging

 How do I handle Terraform provider version conflicts when bridging to Python IaC?

-Pin exact provider versions in your configuration file (cdktf.json or Pulumi.yaml).
-Use dependency managers like pip-tools or poetry to lock Python SDK versions.
-Run cdktf synth or pulumi up --preview to validate schema compatibility before deployment.
+Pin exact provider versions in cdktf.json using the terraformProviders field (e.g., "hashicorp/aws@~> 6.0").
+Use pip-tools or poetry to lock Python SDK versions.
+Run cdktf synth to validate schema compatibility before deployment.

 What is the recommended approach for testing bridged providers locally?